Allen-piexl/DeepSensor/README.md

 python model1/2/3.py

-# Testing
+# Generation of testing examples
 python PSO_MNIST.py
-# Show the t-SNE of test examples
+# Show the t-SNE of testing examples
 python PSO_t-SNE.py
 # Note
 See the paper DeepSensor: Deep Learning Testing Framework Based on Neuron Sensitivity for more details.